 - 1/2 tsp vanilla extract

-- The caramel should chill for 30 to 60 minutes to set the caramel completely.
+- Chill the caramel for at least 30 to 60 minutes to set it all the way.

 - Can be made a day ahead of time.